-Whilst the Administering Authority will adopt a general approach of assuming indefinite investment in a broad range of assets of higher risk, a reduction will be made to the left service discount rate to reflect concerns about the covenant strength of Colleges.
+Whilst the Administering Authority will adopt a general approach of assuming indefinite investment in a broad range of assets of higher risk, a reduction may be made to the left service discount rate to reflect concerns about the covenant strength of certain employers.
+Currently, this approach is only applied to the Colleges.
 This is known as the Intermediate Funding Target.

-Admission Bodies and certain other bodies whose participation is limited
+• Admission Bodies and certain other bodies whose participation is limited

-For Admission Bodies, bodies closed to new entrants and other bodies whose participation in the Fund is believed to be of limited duration through known constraints or reduced covenant, and for which no access to further funding would be available to the Fund after exit the Administering Authority will have specific regard to the potential for participation to cease (or to have no contributing members), the potential timing of such exit, and any likely change in notional or actual investment strategy as regards the assets held in respect of the body's liabilities at the date of exit (i.e. whether the liabilities will become 'orphaned' or whether a guarantor exists to subsume the notional assets and liabilities).
-This is known as the Ongoing Orphan Funding Target.
+For Admission Bodies, Bodies closed to new entrants and other bodies whose participation in the fund is believed to be of limited duration through known constraints or reduced covenant and for which no access to further funding would be available to the fund after exit the administering authority will have specific regard to the potential for participation to cease (or to have no contributing members), the potential timing of such exit, and any likely change in notional or actual investment strategy as regards the assets held in respect of the bodys liabilities at the date of exit (i.e whether the liabilities will become 'orphaned' or whether a guarantor exists to subsume the notional assets and liabilities).
+This is known as the ongoing Orphan Funding Target.